Skip to main content

 Bill Summary

-The bill establishes a continuing medical education requirement (CME) for physicians licensed in this state.
+The act establishes a continuing medical education requirement (CME) for physicians licensed in this state.

-To meet the CME requirement, a physician must complete 40 30 credit hours of CME (CME credit hours) in the 24 months preceding the renewal, reinstatement, or reactivation of the physician's medical license in topics selected by the physician and also in topics specified in the bill.
-The Colorado medical board (board) shall approve The bill specifies the type and sponsors of programs or activities that qualify for CME credit hours. pursuant to criteria specified in the bill.
+To meet the CME requirement, a physician must complete 30 credit hours of CME (CME credit hours) in the 24 months preceding the renewal, reinstatement, or reactivation of the physician's medical license in topics selected by the physician and also in topics specified in the act.
+The act specifies the type and sponsors of programs or activities that qualify for CME credit hours.
 The board, at its discretion, may initiate a stakeholder process to consider requiring CME credit hours in a certain topic and shall initiate a stakeholder process for the board to consider requiring specific credit hours relating to health disparities and outcomes data, reproductive, sexual, and gender-based health care, and explicit and implicit bias.

 The board may adopt rules to implement the CME requirement.